mkess-ivy/svncrwns-site-v2/_posts/2018-12-17-svncrwns-we-changed-things-up.md

 ---
 layout: post
-title: SVNCRWNS.com - We've changed things up a bit
+title: SVNCRWNS.com - Website Updates for Better Optimization & Conversions
+featured: true
-featured_image: /dist/images/post-svncrwns-changed-cover.jpg
+featured_image: /dist/images/post-svncrwns-website-updates.jpg
 featured_summary: "In our latest update, we’ve organized our work better, and defined which works were our own in-house projects and which were client projects.
 We’ve also added new features for better user experience."

 seo-description: SVNCRWNS shares their process as they are improving their company and preparing to approach their clients with better services and better marketing.